Start Your Clarinet Journey with a Free Lesson

 What can I expect out of my first online clarinet lesson?

-First, you’ll learn how to set up your sound, hold your clarinet correctly, and position your screen in the best way.
+First, in online lessons, you’ll learn how to set up your sound, hold your clarinet correctly, and position your screen in the best way.

 Before your lesson, we’ll send you a goal-setting form that will be shared with your instructor.
-Your teacher may ask a few questions about your musical goals, pieces you’ve played, your practice habits, and any challenges you’ve had with the clarinet.
-Based on your answers, they’ll recommend warm-up exercises and techniques to help you grow your skills.
+Your teacher may ask a few questions about your musical goals, the pieces you’ve played, your practice habits, and any challenges you’ve had with the clarinet.
+Based on your answers, they’ll suggest warm-up exercises and techniques to help you build your skills.

-During the lesson, your teacher will guide you in improving your posture, finger placement, breathing, understanding of music theory, and building your repertoire.
+During the lesson, your teacher will guide you in improving posture, finger placement, breathing, music theory understanding, and expanding your repertoire.

 Is music theory necessary for clarinet lessons?